ryangerardwilson/rtutor/courses/python.md

     # 3. column names should have consistent lower case formatting
     # df.columns = df.columns.str.lower()

+    # 4. the target column must have a numeric dtype - either 0/1 for binary
+    # classification, or a number like price, category code, etc.
+    # - If the target column is categorical in nature, assign a number to each
+    #   category, as is shown below.
+    target_number_dict = {'Poor': 0, 'Standard': 1, 'Good': 2}
+    df[target] = df[target].map(target_number_dict)
+    # - If the target column is boolean type (for binary classification),
+    #   do as below.
+    df[target] = df[target].astype(int)

-    # 4. all numeric features must have numeric dtypes
+    # 5. all numeric features must have pandas numeric dtype, and all categorical
-    failed_cols = []
+    # features must have category dtype.
-    for col in num_features:
+    for col in df.columns.to_list():
         try:
+            if col in num_features:
                 df[col] = pd.to_numeric(df[col])
+            elif col in cat_features:
+                df[col] = df[col].astype('category')
+            else:
+                pass
         except Exception as e:
             print(f'Needs more work: {col}')
             print(e)
-            failed_cols.append(col)

-    # 5. the 'no-category' value in categorical features should be consistently be
+    # 6. the 'no-category' value in categorical features should be consistently be
     # 'unknown'
     df['credit_mix'] = df.credit_mix.str.replace('_', 'unknown')

-    # 6. an id column should never be a feature, unless it is more or less a
+    # 7. an id column should never be a feature, unless it is more or less a
     # categorical feature
     num_features.remove('id')

-    # 7. There should be no feature leakage - remove any column that highly correlates
+    # 8. There should be no feature leakage - remove any column that highly correlates
     # with target (>0.9)
     high_corr = df.corr()[target].abs() > 0.9
     leakage_from_corr = high_corr[high_corr].index.tolist()